NoroffFEU/development-platforms/src/content/docs/github/Copilot/github-copilot-case-study.md

 ## Introduction

-Github copilot is a Visual studio code extension to provide AI learning into the coding platform.
+Github copilot is a code completion tool intergrating AI learning into the coding platform.
+Developed by Github and OpenAi for autocompleting bits of code to assist developers in Visual Studio Code, Visual Studio, Neovim, and JetBrains integrated development environments

 ## Brief History